 - join a half-hour group information session with a member of the Admissions Committee and enjoy a casual informational lunch with first- and second-year students

 Join current MBA students for engaging discussions and insightful lectures in the classroom.
 Attending a class gives you the insider’s view of our accomplished faculty and collaborative environment.
-Class visits are available throughout the Spring semester at 10:00 AM and 1:00 PM.
+Class visits are available throughout the Fall semester at 10:00 AM and 1:00 PM.
 The classes available to attend change each day.
 You may select the time of your class visit, but not the specific class.
 We ask that you not register for more than one class visit per day.
 Please register for your class visit in advance, as there are limited seats available in classes.
 Available class visits are listed below.

 Please arrive 15 minutes prior to your scheduled class visit.